The Last Olympian: Plot

 While Percy Jackson is on a drive with Rachel Dare, he is approached by Charles Beckendorf, and the two head off to attack Luke's ship, The Princess Andromeda.
 Kronos, hosted in the mortal body of Luke, is not caught off guard because of a spy at Camp Half-Blood, and Beckendorf is killed in an explosion.
 Percy awakens later in his father Poseidon's underwater palace, which is under siege by the Titan Oceanus.
 Percy wants to help fight, but Poseidon sends Percy back to Camp Half-Blood to hear the "Great Prophecy".
 Once there, Percy informs the camp of the spy and learns that the Olympians are fighting Typhon.
+Moreover, the Ares and Apollo cabins altercate over credit for a golden chariot they had successfully retrieved from Kronos last winter; Ares's head counselor, Clarisse La Rue swears that no one from their cabin will contribute to the war unless the credit goes to them.

 The following night, Percy leaves with Nico di Angelo, son of Hades, following a lead on how to defeat Kronos.
 After visiting Luke's mother in Westport, Connecticut, and talking with Hestia, Percy procures a blessing from his mother.
 He then descends into the Underworld to bathe in the River Styx and take on the curse of Achilles.
-Despite being betrayed by Nico in exchange for information on the boy's mother, Percy is successful and uses his new invulnerability to defeat a small army of Hades's minions.
+Despite being betrayed by Nico in exchange for information on the boy's mother, Percy successfully uses his new invulnerability to defeat a small army of Hades's minions.

 Percy emerges from the Underworld in New York City, leaving Nico behind to convince his father to join the fight against Kronos.
 Percy calls the campers to help defend Olympus, as the gods refuse to end their struggle with Typhon.
-Just before the battle begins, New York City is affected by a powerful sleeping spell from Morpheus, Hecate, and Kronos himself.
+Just before the battle begins, New York City is affected by a powerful sleeping spell from Morpheus, Hecate, and Kronos.
 Despite being joined by Thalia's Hunters of Artemis, the Party Ponies, and a few other allies, the Olympian army struggles to hold back repeated assaults by the Titan army.
-Camp Half-Blood suffers 16 losses, out of an original 40 campers.
+Camp Half-Blood suffers 16 deaths.
 Annabeth herself is badly injured when she saves Percy from an attack by Ethan Nakamura that would have hit Percy in his Achilles' point.

-Even after these setbacks, Percy refuses a chance to surrender offered by Prometheus, and entrusts the Titan's gift of Pandora's pithos to Hestia.
-The campers successfully defeat Hyperion, further enraging Kronos.
+Even after these setbacks, Percy refuses a chance to surrender offered by Prometheus, marked by releasing the spirit of hope inside Pandora's pithos, which Percy later entrusts to Hestia.
+The campers defeat Hyperion, further enraging Kronos.
 Rachel Dare, who has been experiencing inexplicable moments of prophecy, arrives to warn Percy of a drakon that can only be killed by a child of Ares.
-The campers do poorly against the drakon until Silena Beauregard arrives disguised as Ares's head counselor Clarisse and breaks the cabin's boycott of the war, getting badly injured in the process.
-The real Clarisse arrives in a fury and kills the drakon by herself.
-As Silena lies dying, the campers learn that she was the camp's spy, but chose to right her wrongs after her boyfriend Beckendorf's death.
+The campers do poorly against the drakon until Aphrodite head counsellor Silena Beauregard arrives, disguised as Clarisse and breaks the cabin's boycott of the war, getting badly injured in the process.
+The actual Clarisse arrives and kills the drakon by herself.
+As Silena lies dying, the campers learn that she was the spy, but she chose to right her wrongs after her boyfriend Beckendorf's death.